-^{}If the participant permanently discontinues study product use early (i.e. prior to Visit 8), conduct the study procedures for Visit 8/ 24-hr Post-Dose Visit at the participant's last clinic visit.
+^{}If the participant permanently discontinues study product use early (i.e., prior to Visit 6), conduct the study procedures for Visit 6/Last sampling visit at the participant's last clinic visit.
 This will be considered an Early Termination Visit.